 The status will then change to "waiting for swing" and the frame rate will increase to around 600 fps.

-After striking the ball a second beep will sound and the status will change to "Swing capture completed"
+After striking the ball the status will change to "Swing capture completed"

 and the ball and club data will be sent to the game software to launch the ball.

 The camera image grabbing during the ball flight will be stopped until the ball has landed.

 You then have the option to view the swing playback in the new VisTrak video playback window.

 You can also check each frame in the Cameras window.

 After the ball has landed the system would normally loop back to "Looking for ball" status for the next shot.

 To set the correct pixel to mm scaling factor, place a ball on the mat and - in the camera window - click the soft trigger button to grab a new fame of the ball.

 The size of the ball in pixels and mm is now shown at the top right of the screen.